 For the first two Political Warfare Executive could of course only act in cooperation with S.O.E.; the third was its own direct concern.
-That the same time the Chiefs of Staff and the Foreign Office also approved a campaign to induce the French population to leave coastal areas with the dual object of relieving the Royal Air Force of restraint and, in an attempt to relieve the Russians, making Germany believe an invasion was near.
-This worked two ways however and French expectations of an invasion in August 1942 led to a modification in tactics.
-As for the 'go-slow' sabotage operations it was not until the autumn of 1942 that a campaign directed against transport began.
+77 At the same time the Chiefs of Staff and the Foreign Office also approved a campaign to induce the French population to leave coastal areas with the dual object of relieving the Royal Air Force of restraint and, in an attempt to relieve the Russians, making Germany believe an invasion was near.
+This worked two ways however and

+French expectations of an invasion in August 1942 led to a modification in tactics.
+78 As for the 'go-slow' sabotage operations it was not until the autumn of 1942 that a campaign directed against transport began.
 This continued for a year as the main piece of operational propaganda in open broadcasts, giving instructions that were general in character and not linked to military requirements.
-The propaganda is the propaganda in open broadcasts, giving instructions that were general in character and not linked to military requirements.
+79